jackprogramsjp/webcalc/README.md

 I was bored, and I didn't know what to make so I thought of something random that had to do with websites.

-# Installing

-Check out the releases, and you'll be able to find binaries to install.

 # Building

-You can also build the source with shell.
+You can build the source with shell.
 But, you must have golang installed in your system, and you must have shell.
 This project used `go 1.16`.

 After you execute `build.sh`, it may take a minute or more to build all the binaries.